kjaymiller/kjaymiller.com/content/3d-print-for-keylight.md

 ---
+date: 2024-06-21 22:41:01+00:00
+description: I recently created a custom 3D print solution for balancing lighting on dark skin tones and discovered the joy of functional prints that solve everyday problems.
+image: https://kjaymiller.azureedge.net/media/key_light_with_j_hooks.jpeg
+tags: null
 title: My New Favorite 3d Print and My Thoughts on if 3d Printing Is Worth Getting Into
-date: 2024-06-21T22:41:01Z
-tags:
-image: https://kjaymiller.azureedge.net/media/key_light_with_j_hooks.jpeg
 ---

 I published a 3d print design to Printables and it once again tells me what some of the best 3d prints are.